British Columbia Premier Baseball League

 The British Columbia Premier Baseball League, commonly referred to as the BCPBL or the PBL, is a competitive youth baseball league consisting of 13 teams located throughout British Columbia, Canada.
-Over the years, the BCPBL has served as a talent pipeline for Major League Baseball as numerous BCPBL players have been selected in the Major League Baseball entry draft and gone on to have successful careers in professional baseball.

-League History
+League history

 Known as the Island Premier Baseball League when it was founded in 1995, the league originally included only five teams, all from Vancouver Island: Victoria Investors, Victoria Selects, Mid-Island Canadians, Nanaimo Pirates and the Parksville Royals.
 Although these five teams had been playing exhibition games against teams from the Lower Mainland, only in 1999 did the league officially expand to include six new teams: North Shore Twins, Vancouver Mounties, Coquitlam Reds, North Delta Blue Jays, White Rock Tritons, and Abbotsford Cardinals.

 In 2000, the league expanded once again by adding two more teams: the Whalley Chiefs and Penticton.
 Later that year, the league changed its name to the British Columbia Premier Baseball league to reflect its new membership.

 In 2009, the PBL would again expand, by bringing a team back to Vancouver known as the Vancouver Cannons.
 In 2010, the PBL board has granted a second PBL franchise to Victoria, known as the Victoria Eagles.
 Also the team formerly known as the Kelowna Cubs became known as the Okanagan Athletics in the 2010 season.